AbhishekChamp879/Amazon_clone_Frontend/README.md

 # How to Contribute 🌍
 Want to make a difference?
 Contributing to Amazon Clone Frontend is straightforward:
 1. **Fork & Star** ⭐ the repository to show your support.
+2. **Raise the issue**
-2. **Submit a Pull Request** 🔄 with your changes—whether it's fixing a bug or adding an exciting new feature.
+3. **Submit a Pull Request** 🔄 with your changes—whether it's fixing a bug or adding an exciting new feature.
-3. **Follow the Guidelines** 📜 to ensure that your PR aligns with our contribution standards.
+4. **Follow the Guidelines** 📜 to ensure that your PR aligns with our contribution standards.